-Written by Ryan on Wednesday the 6th of March 2019.
+Written by Active Minds on Wednesday the 6th of March 2019.

 For people with living with dementia, especially those later in their dementia journey, you may begin to find that their appetite can decrease.
 A reduced diet can lead to many health issues, including weight loss, a poor immune system and increased risk of falling, all of which can lead to a reduced capacity for independent living.